vdayanand/Jill.jl/README.md

 ```

 ### Options

-- `-op`: Specifies the operation to perform.
+Specifies the operation to perform.
 You can choose from the following options:
   - `create-package`: Create a new package project.
   - `create-exec`: Generate an executable.
   - `install`: Install an existing package.